gonzafg2/zmk-config-corne/README.md

 ⚠️ **For proper symbol mapping on macOS, you MUST configure your keyboard as ISO layout, not ANSI**

+### macOS Keyboard Setup
+1. Go to System Preferences → Keyboard
+2. Click "Change Keyboard Type..."
+3. When prompted, press the key to the left of "1" (should be °)
+4. Select **ISO (European)** layout
+5. Verify by typing: < > should work with NUBS key

 ## Keymap Overview

 ### Base Layer (QWERTY)